·

 Research shows that intentional rest lowers the stress hormone cortisol, reduces anxiety, and improves focus.
 Rest also boosts productivity by allowing your brain to reset.
 This helps to improve problem-solving and decision-making skills.

-According to Psychology Today, over time, skipping rest can lead to physical and mental fatigue, reduced efficiency, and ultimately burnout.
+According to Psychology Today, not getting enough rest can lead to physical and mental fatigue, reduced efficiency, and ultimately burnout.

-The hustle culture that has prevalent for decades is unsustainable and a recipe for burnout.
+For decades the hustle culture has glorified overworking, but it's unsustainable and a recipe for burnout.
 As a young person the belief of “you have to work hard all the time” was ingrained.
-I remember when I began teaching and there was an air of competition around who had the most to shoulder.

 How Rest Improves Productivity

-As mentioned above, when you think about rest you probably imagine yourself relaxing on the sofa, or just doing nothing.
+When you think about rest you probably imagine yourself relaxing on the sofa, or just doing nothing.
 But intentional rest is more than that.
-It's about intentionally stepping away from your work to recharge your mind, body and soul.
+It's about intentionally stepping away from your work to recharge your mind.

-Intentional rest improves your focus, efficiency and creativity because you are giving yourself the space to engage in things that fill your cup, allows you to be you and to simply experience the world around you.
+Intentional rest helps because you're giving yourself the space to engage in things that fill your cup.
+This allows you to be you, and to simply experience the world around you.
 This is vital for improving mental clarity, energy, and creativity.

 Improved Cognitive Function

 Rest sharpens your brain.
 Without it, you can experience mental fog, like you're unable to think clearly.
-It can also lead to poor decision-making that can impact your work as well as your personal life.
-When you're exhausted it can also reduce your creativity, frequently experiencing ‘blank page', or being unable to solve problems like you normally can.
+It can lead to poor decision-making that can impact your work as well as your personal life.
+When you're exhausted it can reduce your creativity, frequently experiencing ‘blank page syndrome', or being unable to solve problems like you normally can.

 Intentional rest breaks act like a reboot for your mind.
 It allows you to approach problems or creative blocks from a fresh perspective.
 If you think of your brain like a computer, when you have too many tabs open it can run slower!